grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/24 distribute-workloads.md

 ---
 title: Distribute workloads across VUs
-excerpt: How to configure k6 so that some VUs do one action, and other VUs do another action
+excerpt: How to configure different amounts of traffic for different VU behaviors
 ---

 You can configure your k6 test scripts so that different sets of VUs execute different functions.